The return of the legendary US airline you've probably never heard of

 Abdelghany views Eastern's arrival with skepticism, calling it a "very risky business model" because of tough competition.

-Linden also warns of tough business hurdles and says the markets Eastern aims to capitalize on aren't as under-served as its CEO believes.
+Linden also warns of tough business hurdles and says the markets Eastern aims to capitalize on aren't as underserved as its CEO believes.

 It's "capitalism" plain and simple, Linden says.
 "I won't say it's cruel, but it can be.
 Win big, lose big."